infinum/frontend-handbook/JavaScript/Next-js.md

 ### withModal

 For this POC much more interesting component is `withModal` HOC, which enables pages to show any of supported modals.
-In this example we have just newsletter modal.
+In this example, we have just the newsletter modal.

 ```jsx
 import React from 'react';